LucianoZu/mydockers/azure-kube-client/README.md

 If you have installed a RabbitMQ HA with the command:
-*helm install stable/rabbitmq-ha --name message-broker* you can write down a yaml file for Ingress like this:
+> helm install stable/rabbitmq-ha --name message-broker  --set rabbitmqUsername=admin,rabbitmqPassword=secretpassword,managementPassword=anothersecretpassword,rabbitmqErlangCookie=secretcookie

+you can write down a yaml file for Ingress like this:

     apiVersion: extensions/v1beta1